andrewgioia/blog/content/posts/20-07-09-facebook.md

    There is no requirement that we must choose between Facebook censoring lawful content or the government censoring lawful content; a third option where no one censors lawful content also exists!

    Rhetoric that presumes censorship, like "Do you trust government bureaucrats to police social media and decide whether content is too politically 'biased'?" is leading and presents a bad false dichotomy.
 Compelling Facebook to be content-neutral and treating it as a dump pipe does not necessitate "government bureacrats" doing the regulation.
-There's a reality where we police unlawful content and harassment just like everywhere else, and if we remove that presumption and the threat of scary bureacrats goes away entirely.
+There's a reality where we police unlawful content and harassment just like everywhere else, and if we remove that presumption then the threat of scary bureacrats goes away entirely.

 * **Though they're private companies, they're abusing current content liability exemptions and are not being fair.**

    Facebook and others have been slowly increasing their abuse of [Section 230 protections](https://www.eff.org/issues/bloggers/legal/liability/2300).
 They have no responsibility when their users post harmful or illegal things, ostensibly claiming that moderation is too difficult, but some will moderate content when and how they please.
-This has been getting worse, not better, and
+This has been getting worse, not better, and as these platforms censor more and develop a voice, the case that they're not actually editors becomes absurd.

    While it's possible that Facebook, when told to either remain neutral or face content liability, turns the censorship dial to 11, this is probably correct and probably not all downside either.
 Platforms cannot have it both ways, and if they want to undergo content-level censorship and become arbiters of fact then they _should_ open themselves to liability.
 This would open them up to competition from new platforms, or even a publicly run platform, where content is not restricted&mdash;competition that's being stifled right now because commercial platforms get a huge advantage by having it both ways.